[Ms Nadine Dorries in the Chair]

 “If you foolishly ignore beauty, you will soon find yourself without it.”

 Back in 2010, just 134,000 net additional homes were added to the country’s housing stock, but today, the Government are in delivery mode.
 The number of additional homes is up 55% to 217,000 per annum, and we are well on our way to reaching our target of 300,000 per year.
 We have always been clear that building more does not mean that we cannot build better.
 As my right hon.
-Friend the Member for South Holland and The Deepings said, we have to quash the myth that quality and quantity cannot go together.
+Friend said, we have to quash the myth that quality and quantity cannot go together.
 In fact, the more we build, the more important it is that we get it right.
 While I accept his challenge that beauty is not a relative term, when it comes to our built environment it is often in the eye of the beholder, so no matter what we do, some people will be unhappy.

 We all know what beauty should feel like.
 Beautiful places not only make us happy but keep us well, and move us from fear and anxiety to hope and happiness.
 They welcome us, inspire us and elevate the mundanity of human existence.
 Great housing developments do not have to be billion-pound projects—the overall winner of last year’s Housing Design Award was a mixed-tenure regeneration scheme in Camden—and critically, beautiful places to live and work should not be the preserve of the wealthy, as my right hon.
 Friend also pointed out.
 No matter where one stands on design, our first obligation is to ensure that communities get what they need in a form that they appreciate.

 The Government are leading on that by putting beauty at the heart of our housing and communities policy.
 In both the housing White Paper and the social housing Green Paper, we are focused on creating great places and on design quality.
-Homes England, our new and more assertive national housing agency—I launched its strategic plan this morning with an exaltation to beauty in all that it does—is promoting design quality through its programmes.
+Homes England, our new and more assertive national housing agency—I launched its strategic plan this morning with an exhortation to beauty in all that it does—is promoting design quality through its programmes.
 In July, our revised national planning policy framework put another stake in the ground.
-It states that:
+It states that

 “permission should be refused for poor design”